Last updated 4 October 2021

-Partner A would be eligible for the scheme, as their trading profits do not exceed £50,000.
-However, Partner B would not be.
+Partner A would have been eligible for SEISS 4, as their trading profits did not exceed £50,000.
+However, Partner B would not have been.

-However, the actual claim cannot be made by an agent – the taxpayer has to make the claim personally.
-Tax agents may however help or support the taxpayer in doing so.
-HMRC are encouraging tax agents to support their clients by helping them to determine whether or not they are eligible for the scheme.
-As set out further below (under 'What if I disagree with HMRC?'), agents can also request reviews of eligibility and grant amounts on behalf of their clients.
+However, the actual claim could be made by an agent – the taxpayer had to make the claim personally.
+Tax agents could however help or support the taxpayer in doing so.

-All claims are made online, and the process is relatively straightforward.
-In order to make a claim you will need all of the following information:
+All claims were made online, and the process was relatively straightforward.

-You should be told straight away if your claim is approved, and payment should then follow within six working days.
-Payment will be by way of a single instalment directly into your bank account.
-Once your claim has ben approved you can check the status of your payment online.
+Claimants should have been told straight away if their claim was approved, and payment should then have followed within six working days.
+Payment was by way of a single instalment directly into the claimant's bank account.
+Once a claim had been approved the claimant could check the status of their payment online.

-You must keep a record of the amount claimed, your claim reference number and evidence that your business has been adversely affected by coronavirus.
+Claimants should have kept a record of the amount claimed, their claim reference number and evidence that they met the eligibility criteria.

 What records do I need to keep?